 Utility Network Data tab

 Under the Utility Network tab, the Data tab becomes available when you add a utility network to a map.
 This tab contains tools and commands that are most commonly used in utility network workflows.

 There are a variety of tools and commands under the Utility Network tab, on the Data, tab that allow you to work with the network topology, associations, tracing, and network diagrams, and perform subnetwork management tasks.

 The Data tab includes commands to create new network diagrams, find existing diagrams, and overwrite or append features to opened diagrams.
 The more specific network diagrams, commands, and tools are grouped on the Network Diagram tab.
 This is a contextual tab that becomes available when you create a new diagram or open an existing diagram.

 Utility Network toolbox

-The Utility Network toolbox contains a number of tools that can be used to create and manage the utility network layer, subnetworks, associations, the network topology, tracing, diagrams, and rules.
-Some of these tools can also be accessed from the Utility Network and Network Diagram tabs as described previously.
+The Utility Network toolbox contains a number of tools that can be used to create and manage the utility network for individual use, modeling, and scripting purposes.
+These tools can be accessed via the Analysis tab in the Geoprocessing group.
+Some of the same operations available using the geoprocessing tools can also be accessed from the Utility Network Data and Network Diagram tabs as described previously.